Discover the career path of Ketanji Brown Jackson, from the first major opportunity to industry-changing achievements.

 From 2000 to 2002, Ketanji Brown Jackson returned to private legal practice at the law firm of Goodwin Procter.

-In 2000, Ketanji Brown Jackson's clerkship with Supreme Court Justice Stephen Breyer ended.
+In 2000, Ketanji Brown Jackson's clerkship with Supreme Court Justice Stephen Breyer concluded.

-From 2002 to 2003, Ketanji Brown Jackson joined the law firm now called Feinberg & Rozen LLP under Kenneth Feinberg.
+From 2002 to 2003, Ketanji Brown Jackson worked under Kenneth Feinberg at the law firm now called Feinberg & Rozen LLP.

 From 2003 to 2005, Ketanji Brown Jackson was an assistant special counsel to the United States Sentencing Commission.

-From 2003 until 2009, Michael E. Horowitz served in the Sentencing Commission.
+From 2003 until 2009, Michael E. Horowitz served as the vice chair of the United States Sentencing Commission before Ketanji Brown Jackson.

 From 2005 to 2007, Ketanji Brown Jackson was an assistant federal public defender in Washington, D.C.